SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Study a Spellbook</ins></summary>
-You need a [Spellbook](/class/wizard#study) and a Treasure worth of materials to study magic.
+You need a [Spellbook](/class/wizard#study) and a Treasure worth of arcane materials to study magic.
 When you study, you choose which book you are studying, gain the knowledge contained in it and roll for one of its spells.
 If you already know the spell, roll again.
 </details>

 <details markdown="1">